 TexDraft

+TexDraft's Blog is architectural and Austin centric.
+And it also has a considerable historical building interest.
+The blog bears watching to see if it can maintain its historical theme over time.
+Good images.
 It's self-description is "TexDraft, LLC is an architectural services company specializing in the measurement of existing structures.
 Francis Mougne founded the firm in 2006 and brings over 12 years of experience to every project.
 Our as-built drawings are of the highest quality with exceptional detail and accuracy.
 Delivered in a timely manner TexDraft will streamline all your projects.
 Our Clients include architects, engineers, building owners and home owners and we measure buildings of all shapes and sizes, residential, commercial or otherwise.
 Give us a call today or drop us an email."
+Recent posts include |

 4/24/09